QILI418/starter-hugo-academic/content/authors/admin/_index.md

 interests:
 - Human Dynamics and Urban Informatics
 - Spatial Data Mining and Social Computing
-- Human Mobility and Social Inequalilty
+- Human Mobility and Social Inequality
 - Data-driven Urban Analytics
+- Economic Geography and Fintech

 # Education to show in About widget
 education: